satviksriv/satviksriv/README.md

 ## Hi I'm Satvik <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

 I'm Satvik Srivastava, a CSE Undergrad at Chandigarh University and a budding Node Developer.
 I spend most of time learning new things related to NodeJS and coding my way through those tutorials and implementing the skills that I learned on some awesome projects.
 I also have some past experience developing apps through Flutter (mainly the frontend part though) and some basic sites through HTML and CSS.
-I am also a programming enthusiast who who believes in being passionate about competitive coding and perform problem-solving with patience.
+I am also a programming enthusiast who believes in being passionate about competitive coding and perform problem-solving with patience.

 :mailbox: Reach me out!